 I don’t want to be anybody’s anecdotal evidence that makes someone feel bad, especially when it is not at all backed by science.

-So I was suddenly pregnant and instead of feeling happy, I cried.
-A lot.
+So I was suddenly pregnant and instead of feeling happy, I cried a lot because it was surprise pregnancy after infertility.
 Every night for weeks.
 I knew I had choices, but deep down there was no question what I was going to do.
 So I cried whenever I thought about being stuck at home with a crying newborn, whenever I thought about losing my financial freedom, whenever I thought about never having alone time again.
 Then I would cry over the guilt for not feeling anything other than blessed to have been given this gift.

 Each midwife appointment I had, every ultrasound, confirmed what I already knew yet I couldn’t wrap my head around it.
 I wanted so badly to be excited, but I didn’t feel much of anything.
 I went through the motions as my belly grew, hoping I would remember how badly I once wanted this.
 It was as if my body ran off without me and my mind was trying desperately to catch up.